HunorMarton/svg-tutorial/src/content/svg/clip-path.md

   </svg>
 </div>

 We use clip-path here to make sure that the motif fits perfectly on the ornament.
 The clip-path is defined in the definitions section.
-The `defs` section is a hidden compartment of our image.
-Things here don't show up on the screen, but we can refer to them and use them later.

 Here we define a `clipPath` with an ID.
 The content of this clip-path is a circle that matches the size of our ornament.
 Then we use it to clip the polyline, by setting its `clip-path` property.